 Pedal the Coast When You Visit Half Moon Bay

-Half Moon Bay Coastside is bordered by the California Coastal Trail.
+California Coastal Trail borders Half Moon Bay Coastside.
 This maintained path is accessible to all wheels and abilities.
 The coastal trail hugs beaches and bluffs.
 Along the way, there is easy access to food and libations when you need a break, drink, or snack.

 Wildlife Hikes in Half Moon Bay

 One of the best things to do in Half Moon Bay is a hike or leisurely walk.
 No matter where you hike, walk, or bike Coastside, you will encounter wildlife.
-The variety of terrain, wildlife, and ability levels is one of the most diverse you'll find.
+The variety of terrain, wildlife, and ability levels is among the most diverse.
 Explore the HMBC Trail Guide to find a walking or cycling track that complements your interest.

 Explore Farm & Ranch Country

 Half Moon Bay has more than beaches and marine life to offer.
-It's also agricultural country.
-Some of the finest meat, dairy, fruit, and vegetables grow in this region.
-You'll find Half Moon Bay Coastside's produce in some of Northern California's best restaurants, and of course, in local eateries.
+It’s also agricultural country.
+This region has some of the finest meat, dairy, fruit, and vegetables.
+You’ll find Half Moon Bay Coastside’s produce in some of Northern California’s best restaurants and local eateries.

 Pop-up farmstands can be found along Hwy 1 most of the year.
 However, fall in Half Moon Bay and throughout San Mateo County brings an abundance of roadside markets and ‘pick your own pumpkin' fields.

-Some farms and ranches offer tours.
-Others have onsite markets selling fresh produce, dairy, meat, and homemade products.
+Some farms and ranches offer tours, and others have on-site markets selling fresh produce, dairy, meat, and homemade products.

 My absolute favorite is Harley Farms Goat Dairy.
 The goat dairy, creamery, and farm offer tours that explain the holistic practices used for animals and the land.
 In addition, their tempting store sells magnificent cheese, jams, jellies, preserves, sandwiches, and picnic supplies.

 This is a multi-generational destination.
-After a tour and stop in the farm store, take your goodies to one of the picnic tables in the meadow.
+After a tour, stop at the farm store and take your goodies to one of the picnic tables in the meadow.
 From there, you can watch the goats and donkeys going about their daily routines.

 Things to Do in Half Moon Bay's Pillar Point Harbor

 Pillar Point Harbor is the most protected harbor on the California coast and one of the safest harbors in the US.
-The harbor protects commercial and sport fishing vessels from storm surges and King Tides that occur during full and new moons.
+During full and new moons, the harbor protects commercial and sport fishing vessels from storm surges and King Tides.

 Birding is One of the Best Things to Do in Half Moon Bay Coastside

 The Half Moon Bay area has 20% of all North American bird species either in full-time residence or temporary migrating residents.
-Pescadero Marsh or Pillar Point Marsh are known for their high number of winged occupants.
+Pescadero Marsh and Pillar Point Marsh are known for their many winged occupants.

 Both locations are bird sanctuaries.
 You can spot up to 200 species Coastside.
 Some of the most common include Great Blue Heron, Hawks, Loons, Marsh Wrens, Northern Harriers, Pelicans, Red-Winged Blackbirds, Sandpipers, Seagulls, Snowy Egrets, and Snowy Plovers.